JustinLove/alchemy_tutor/notes.md

 ## Possible mod conflict
 - x master location dedicated file
 - remote lab boxes appearing in basic biomes with lots of mods

+### More Stuff
+- x hall of masters translation break
+- vault horizontal
+  - no items 2x - once may have seen, gone when revisted
+  - items scattered 2x

+### Grams things
+- has load order note in description

+### Anvil of Destiny
+- can we add our scenes later so it doesn't go crazy?

 ### Fluid Dynamics